-Day 1.
-The Gentle Cycling Company to Wakefield (22km)
+The Gentle Cycling Company to Wakefield (22 km)

 An easy flat ride through the tastiest area of the Great Taste Trail on the Rail Route.
-As you cycle the route to Wakefield, you will also pass through Brightwater (14km), and there are lots of places to detour to on the way.
+As you cycle the route to Wakefield, you will also pass through Brightwater (14 km), and there are lots of places to detour to on the way.
 This is the wine cycling day, in the densest area of wineries on the whole of the trail.
 The wineries here are small and generally family-owned and some have cafes.
 Stop off for lunch or take a side road to explore the lush, flat countryside.
 The villages of Brightwater and Wakefield are both charming and historic, with their colonial cottages and pretty gardens.
 Wakefield has an interesting little main street, with some interesting historic commercial buildings as well.
 The new Spooners Tunnel section of trail could be added to the route today.
 The new Spooners Tunnel section of trail can be added to the route today.
 This Spooners Tunnel section of trail is due for completion by summer 2018/2019 - please check our news page for more information.

-Day 2.
-Wakefield to Mapua via Mapua Ferry (28km or 38km)
+Wakefield to Mapua via Mapua Ferry (28 km or 38 km)

-Today’s route is on-road, detouring off the Great Taste Trail up into the rolling hills around the village of Upper Moutere and there are lots of little detours to add to your day.
+Today’s route is on-road, detouring off the Great Taste Trail up into the rolling hills around the village of Upper Moutere and there are lots of little detours which could also be added to your day.
 A reasonable level of fitness is required as there are some hills.
-The landscape is rolling with one longer, steady climb of approximately 2km.
-The route includes one section of 2km on a secondary road with no shoulder and is not recommended for the kids.
+The landscape is rolling with one longer, steady climb of approximately 2 km.
+The route includes one section of 2 km on a secondary road with no shoulder and is not recommended for the kids.
 After the climb from the coast up to the summit of the rolling Moutere foothills (elevation approx 100 m) the route is a lovely meander on country roads past vineyards and apple orchards to Upper Moutere.
 Look out for plantings of grapes, olives, black currants and hops and the old hop kilns, colonial farmhouses and interesting farm buildings.
-Mahana Estates vineyard and kitchen is a must-stop, set in a magical location with views to the mountains and the sea.
-Don’t miss the very large Marte Szirmay sculpture at the entrance.
-Make time to cycle to Neudorf Vineyards too, where you are welcome to take a picnic and relax on the lawn with a glass of their gorgeous chardonnay.
+Make time to cycle to Neudorf Vineyards, where you are welcome to take a picnic and relax on the lawn with a glass of their gorgeous chardonnay.
 In the village of Upper Moutere, visit the fabulous pottery of Katie Gold and Owen Bartlett, call at a pantry store and design studio and relax over a local craft beer at The Moutere Inn, the oldest pub in NZ.
 Your ride back to Mapua includes a fabulous long downhill as you ride back down to the coast.